HalfElfAlistair/halfelfalistair.github.io/README.md

 Running this page locally should be nice and easy!

+### Prerequisites
+None

-### Prerequisites: None
+### Running

-### Running: Once you've downloaded and unzipped the repo file, simply open up the index.html in your browser.
+Once you've downloaded and unzipped the repo file, simply open up the index.html in your browser.
 Or just follow this link [https://halfelfalistair.github.io/](https://halfelfalistair.github.io/).

 ## Built With